TillF/WASA-SED/docs/index.md

 *meanvel\_sec*: Mean velocity of each cross section in the sub-basin's reservoir \[m/s] <br>
 *discharge\_sec*: Discharge of each cross section in the sub-basin's reservoir \[m<sup>3</sup>/s]

-Example: After each time step, e.g. after one day, the most upstream cross section (section 1) of the reservoir of the sub-basin with the Map-ID 60 has a water depth of 1.325 m, a water elevation of 448.635 m, a wetted area of 34.717 m2, a top width of 40.183 m, a slope of energy-grade line of 0.00192, a hydraulic radius of 0.858863 m, a mean velocity of 1.585346 m/s and a discharge of 55.038498 m<sup>3</sup>/s.
-Currently, the model generates an output file for each reservoir considered in the simulation (e.g. ```res_60_hydraul.out``` referred to sub-basin with Map-ID 60).
+Example: After each time step, e.g. after one day, the most upstream cross section (section 1) of the reservoir of the sub-basin with the ID 60 has a water depth of 1.325 m, a water elevation of 448.635 m, a wetted area of 34.717 m2, a top width of 40.183 m, a slope of energy-grade line of 0.00192, a hydraulic radius of 0.858863 m, a mean velocity of 1.585346 m/s and a discharge of 55.038498 m<sup>3</sup>/s.
+Currently, the model generates an output file for each reservoir considered in the simulation (e.g. ```res_60_hydraul.out``` referred to sub-basin with ID 60).

-**5)** ```res_”Map-ID”_sec”ID”_bedchange.out```
+**5)** ```res_”ID”_sec”ID”_bedchange.out```

 ```
 Subbasin-ID, section-ID, year, day, hour, nbr. points, y-axis(m)